 .tree (plain text file) and corresponds to the best hierarchical partition (shortest description length) of the attempts.
 The output format has the pattern:

 Each row (except the first one, which summarizes the result) begins with the multilevel module assignments of a node.
-The module assignments are colon separated from coarse to fine level, and all modules within each level are sorted by the total PageRank of the nodes they contain.
-Further, the integer after the last comma is the rank within the finest-level module, the decimal number is the steady state population of random walkers, and finally, within quotation marks, is the node name.
+The module assignments are colon separated from coarse to fine level, and all modules within each level are sorted by the total flow (PageRank) of the nodes they contain.
+Further, the integer after the last colon is the rank within the finest-level module, the decimal number is the amount of flow in that node, i.e. the steady state population of random walkers, the content within quotation marks is the node name, and finally, the last integer is the index of the node in the original network file.

 .map file (plain text file) describes the best two-level partition (shortest description length) of the attempts.
 The format has the pattern: